dylanesque/Cheatsheets/css.md

 - If a parent or grandparent of an `position: fixed` element uses `transform`, that will become the containing block for the fixed element, making it absolutely positioned. **Transformed parents can't have fixed children**.
 The same goes for `will-change: transform`

+- When using the `flex` shorthand, the `flex-basis` value will be set to 0, which will override any width you set.
+It's best to always explicitly set that value to whatever you need it to bo.

 # Hiding Content

 - Hiding content via `display: none` or not rendering in React?
 These options have minute performance tradeoffs (speed vs memory), but either one is generally fine.